continuedev/continue/docs/docs/concepts/ide.md

 # IDE

+*TODO: Explain in detail what this is and what its purpose is*

 ## Supported IDEs

 ### VS Code

 The VS Code extension implementation can be found at `/continue/extension/src`

+### GitHub Codespaces

 ## IDE Protocol methods